zbacskai/number-spell/README.md

 To run the tool you need to install `Python >= 3.9.10`.

-**NOTE:** The code has been tested running the above minimum Python version but it shall be able to run on lower Python versions/
+**NOTE:** The code has been tested running the above minimum Python version, but it shall be able to run on lower Python versions.

-# Run The code
+# Run The Code

 There is a wrapper script designed to be run on `Linux/Unix/MacOs` systems.